mikepsinn/create-dataverse-app/README.md

 ## Use toolkits
 [External-Toolkits](https://github.com/dataverse-os/external-toolkits) are a set of tools to help developers integrate DataverseOS with other Web3 protocols, such as [Tableland](https://tableland.xyz/), [Livepeer](https://livepeer.org/), [Push](https://staging.push.org/).
 Check more details [here](https://github.com/dataverse-os/external-toolkits).

+To use these toolkits in your app, you need to add the models used by these protocols defined in `dataverse.config.ts.example` and add them to your
+`dataverse.config.ts`.

 You can explore more features in `Toolkits Page`.

 <p align="center">